aprilthatcher/markdown-portfolio/_includes/04-lists.md

--one
+- one
--two
+- two
-  -buckle my shoe
+  - buckle my shoe
--three
+- three
--four
+- four
-  -shut the door
+  - shut the door